WWE LFG, WWE Rivals, and WWE's Greatest Moments ratings on A&E - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

--Sunday’s WWE LFG with Eric Bischoff and Sean Waltman delivered an average of 170,000 viewers and a 0.04 rating.
+-Sunday’s WWE LFG that featured CM Punk delivered an average of 180,000 viewers and a 0.04 rating.

 Powell’s POV: The ratings for all three shows were reported by ProgrammingInsider.com.
-For comparison sake, the previous LFG averaged 149,000 viewers and a 0.05 rating, the previous WWE Rivals averaged 175,000 viewers and a 0.05 rating, and the previous WWE’s Greatest Moments averaged 153,000 viewers and a 0.05 rating.
-The viewership totals for all three shows increased despite running against the AEW Revolution pay-per-view.
+For comparison sake, the following are the numbers for the March 9 episodes: LFG averaged 170,000 viewers and a 0.04 rating, WWE Rivals averaged 192,000 viewers and a 0.06 rating, and WWE’s Greatest Moments averaged 165,000 viewers and a 0.04 rating.

 Be the first to comment